 The principles of eCommerce are pretty simple.
 You want to get as many people to your store as you can, and then maximize your conversion rate, so you make as much money as possible.
 As with most things in life, this is easier said than done.

 In this guide, we’ll look at five proven methods for scaling your eCommerce traffic in 2020.
 We’ll cover each of these strategies in turn, look at why they work, and point you in the direction of some useful resources.

 Let’s get started.

 Focus on SEO

 One of the best ways to generate a stampede of traffic to your website is through blogging.
-This shouldn’t come as a surprise.
-Google processes about 40,000 searches a second.
-That equates to 3.5 billion searches a day.
+Sydney SEO Company Safari Digital suggest that the importance of SEO cannot be overstated for e-Commerce businesses looking to scale their online presence in 2021 and beyond.
+Google processes about 40,000 searches a second – that equates to 3.5 billion searches a day.

 The starting point for a content marketing strategy involves coming up with a list of relevant keywords to target.
 There is a range of SEO tools you can use for keyword research.
 A good budget option is Longtail Pro.
 You can find Longtail Pro user reviews here.

 Once you’ve got your list of keywords, you need to create some relevant content targeting these terms.
 These will either be blog posts, product pages, or sales pages.